contourpy/contourpy/docs/user_guide/fill_type.rst

     [array([0, 2, 3], dtype=uint32)])

 This returns a tuple of three lists, each list has a length equal to the number of chunks used which is one here.
-The first two lists are the same as for ``ChunkCombinedOffsets`` except that each outer and its holes are stored contiguously.
+The first two lists are the same as for ``ChunkCombinedOffset`` except that each outer and its holes are stored contiguously.
 The third list is an array of polygon offsets into the boundary offsets array to identify the start and end indices of each polygon.